justin89h/clickerUI/README.md

 **Custom 1 and Custom 2**

-Manually setup autoclicker.
+Manually set auto clicks.
 Coordinates can be set.
 Each one has two locations that are clicked.
 Useful in a variety of situations, particularly before Autoclickers are purchased.
 A suggested use could be near the end of an anscension, when only one hero needs to be levelled.
 Using this instead of 'Level All Heroes' is more efficient, and allows more use of 'Click Monsters'.

 ## Special Features